Qabel/qabel.github.io/Components-Drop.md

 IMPORTANT: Messages in the protocol are not necessarily persistent.
 They exist only temporarily with delayed expiration.
 The actual expiration date is depended upon disk space and other configurations, which will be defined later on.

-### New analogyIn contrast to a classic dead drop, this protocol does not intent to
+### New analogy
-keep the drop location secret.
+In contrast to a classic dead drop, this protocol does not intent to keep the drop location secret.
 It is more like an openly visible and publicly accessible array of mail boxes where everyone can put messages in a box or can observe the